 NASA’s (National Aeronautics and Space Administration) Earth science budget is on the cutting board–a mere $102 million gone.

-FYI: Pruitt wants Congress to determine if CO2 is a pollutant needing regulation.
+FYI: Pruitt, now Wheeler, wants Congress to determine if CO2 is a pollutant needing regulation.
 Huh!
 Actually we already know that it is.
 What a waste of money, and guess who are the participants?
 Answer: republicans and lawmakers from oil-producing states.

 6. The Hill reports that slashes in funding for industrial waste cleanup through the Superfund program is on the table.
 This means that if we to have an environmental catastrophe that requires clean up, e.g. coal waste slurry in rivers, the Feds won’t be coming to help.
 And, since near everybody is downstream, who is responsible to clean it up as it travels across borders?

 It is far more important to have preventive measures in place as cleanup is far more expensive and may take decades to repair the damage done than the cost of implementing safeguards.

 Also, region-specific environmental programs such as those monitoring pollutants, or determining the mass die off of fish in the Great Lakes for example are to be eliminated.
 Consider this.
 The Great Lakes hold 20% of the fresh water in the world.
 It is vastly important that The FEDERAL GOVERNMENT be in charge of helping to maintain the health of these lakes.